must read

 • Teaching experience: Like any job, employers value experience.
 If you’ve taught ESL in person, great, and if you have experience teaching English online, even better!
 Our International TEFL Academy (ITA) TEFL certification courses require you to complete a practice teaching (practicum) component as part of your course, so at course completion, you’ll already have a minimum of 20 hours of teaching experience under your belt!

 • University degree: Do you have a university degree (in any field)?
-While a degree is not required by all online ESL companies, a majority of them require one.
+While all online ESL companies do not require a degree, a majority of them require one.
 Holding a degree usually means you will receive a higher rate of pay.

 • Look for companies that offer incentive-based bonuses: Incentive bonuses may include things like an extra $1 of pay per class if you teach more than 45 classes per month; bonuses for the number of positive reviews you receive after each class; attendance bonuses for not skipping or canceling any classes, etc.